-Each meeting will focus on a selected article, report or other publication for a 45-minute hosted discussion.
-All the pieces will reflect implementation issues, but over the year we’ll vary the selection across topics, sectors, levels of complexity and different perspectives.
+Each meeting focuses on a selected article, report or other publication for a 45-minute hosted discussion.
+All the pieces reflect implementation issues, but we vary the selection across topics, sectors, levels of complexity and different perspectives.

 Expect a range of reading matter including theory and development topics, empirical research, opinion and comment, practice perspectives and much else.
 All you have to do is sign up to participate, read the piece in advance, and join the discussion on-line at the appointed time.
 Simple!